videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/101-conditionalaccess-templates-automation/readme.md

 Make sure that all users you want to apply this policy to are part of the [combined MFA and SSPR experience](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/combined-mfa-and-password-reset-registration-is-now-generally/ba-p/1257355).
 This is required because users not within scope of combined registration will use the older security information page and the policy will not be enforced.

-This template applies the policy to both new registration and users that are already registered but are now updating their registration information.
+This template applies the trusted network restriction to both new registration and users that are already registered but are now updating their registration information.

 Now, if a user is outside of a trusted network and attempts to register MFA for first time or re-register MFA, they will be blocked.